ramesh-1211/Speech-Emotion-Analyzer/README.md

 # Speech-Emotion-Analyzer

-It is a Python-based project that detects human emotions from speech audio.
-It extracts features like MFCCs and uses machine learning models to classify emotions such as happy, sad, angry, and neutral.
-The project is in its initial development stage and will be updated with real-time predictions and advanced models soon.
+This project focuses on detecting human emotions from speech audio using Python.
+It extracts key audio features such as MFCCs (Mel-Frequency Cepstral Coefficients) and applies machine learning models to classify emotions like:

+😊 Happy

+😔 Sad

+😡 Angry

+😐 Neutral

+The project is currently in its initial development stage.
+Upcoming enhancements will include:

+⏱️ Real-time emotion prediction

+🤖 More advanced and optimized models